LoHertel/lost-in-cupboard/deployment/README.md

 ## Get Model Signature

 Inside the model signature are the layer names for input and output defined.
-When we use tesorflow-serving for serving the model, we need to use the correct names of the layers.
+When we use Tesorflow Serving for serving the model, we need to use the correct names of the layers.

 Run the following CLI command to print the model signature definition: